kulbeers8/Python/README.md

 Solution:

-  1) We have to take two variable which store user input value.
+  1) We have to take two variable which store user input value and convert it into integer.
+Because by default eveery input is in the form of string.
   2) We implement airthmatic operation on it.